akka/akka/akka-docs/cluster/durable-mailbox.rst

-is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services This means that you have to start up a ZooKeeper server (for production a ZooKeeper server ensamble) that can host these durable mailboxes.
+is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services This means that you have to start up a ZooKeeper server (for production a ZooKeeper server ensemble) that can host these durable mailboxes.
 Read more in the ZooKeeper documentation on how to do that.

 Akka is using ZooKeeper for many other things, for example the clustering